 - For Jonathan Vern (an orphan we have invested in for over ten years) as he begins his study at The Master’s University (a Christian college in southern California) this Fall.
 So thankful for the provision which is allowing him a wonderful education opportunity.

 Frank Erb—Capitol Commission (USA)

-- For God to guide me as I continue to reach out to legislators and staff and lobbyists in the California State Capitol.
+- For God to guide me during the remainder of this year’s legislative session as I continue to teach his Word and reach out in the Capitol.

 Grace Moses—Sangita Charitable Trust (India)

 - For the love that LHCC has for our ministry, especially for the widows.
 This ministry to the widows has been very close to our hearts, and we are sure that God is so pleased that He has blessed them and many trust in Jesus.